Wardhanhrsh/Weather-Monitoring/README.md

 🌤️ Real-Time Weather Monitoring Application

-A real-time data processing system to allow users to fetch real-time weather data for metros in India using OpenWeatherMap API.
+A real-time data processing system to allow users to fetch real-time weather data of metro cities in India using OpenWeatherMap API.

-The app includes a configurable alert systems to notify the user if specific weather thresholds, such as temperature, are breached.
+The app includes a configurable alert system to notify the user if specific weather thresholds, such as temperature, are breached.

 🚀 Features